 Clean: If you have straight hair, do try to go a day or two between shampooing your hair.
 Use a sulfate-free shampoo like Color Protecting Shampoo, which can help rebalance the scalp, allowing you to go longer between washing.
 However, if greasiness is a concern, wash daily with the same sulfate-free shampoo.

 Style: When your hair gets flat, try teasing your hair at the crown and adding in hair spray.
 Use a blow dryer to dry it, and then repeat steps until you get ultimate volume.
 Also try blow drying your hair upside-down with a round brush.

 Hair type: Wavy

-Clean: Wash your hair two to three times a week, and use dry shampoo for in-between days.
+Clean: Wash wavy hair two to three times per week, and use a dry shampoo on the days you don't shampoo.

 Hair type: Curly

 Curly hair is bouncy, playful, and full of volume.
 The strand thickness can range from fine to coarse but is most often fine.
 The greatest challenges for curly hair types are frizz, lack of curl definition, and dryness.

 Clean: Wash curly hair once or twice a week with a nourishing, sulfate-free products, such as Color Protecting Shampoo + Conditioner.